 5. What are your top 5 suggestions on crossing these hurdles?

 - Get financial education.
 I attended a 10-week course on financial planning in the US to understand the basics.

 - Don’t just work for money; let your money work for you.

 - Build an emergency fund.

 6. What feasible options will you suggest for building alternative income sources?

 1. I am currently bullish on food and agriculture, especially cash crops.
-(With Cowrywise, you can save up funds, invest your savings while building up to reinvest in agriculture).
+(With Cowrywise, you can save up funds, and invest your savings while building up to reinvest in agriculture).

 2. Tech is a no-brainer.